Simmer1234569/Game-Project-1/README.md

 # Game Project 1
-This is a dungeon and dragon game that awards you with crypto.
+Still in testing.
+This is a game where you make crucial choices that drive the next decisision you have to make.